VadymV/BOB/README.md

 The goal of the project BOB is to identify valence (positivity 😂 or negativity 😡) from brain signals.
 Why?
 Because we are on the frontier of technological advances and novel applications will help us to better understand human needs, behaviour, and decision-making.
-Here, I show how:
+Here, I show how
 - to train different models.
 See [README.md](./examples/DEAP/README.md)
-- to perform affective ranking of images according to their affective similarity to the brain response of a source image.
+- to perform affective ranking of images according to their affective similarity to the brain response of a source image

 In short, my plan is as follows: